zicoz18/local-subnet-development-tutorial/README.md

 #### General steps to interact with precompiles

+1. While creating the subnet you will be prompted `Advanced: Would you like to add a custom precompile to modify the EVM?:` answer `Yes` then choose the precompile you would like to add.
+Make sure to add your address as admin by following `Add admin` and entering your address.
+Do not forget that you can always get more details by selecting `More info` inside command line.

+   > If you are adding the `Transaction allow list` precompile, make sure to add the airdrop reciever address as admin so that the address with funds could send transactions.
-Open [remix](remix.ethereum.org) and make sure that your metamask is using your subnet and remix's environment is using `Injected Web3`.

-Create a solidity file
+2. Open [remix](remix.ethereum.org) and make sure that your metamask is using your subnet and remix's environment is using `Injected Web3`.
+Then, create a solidity file with respective recommended file name and add the respective precompile interface, refer to specific precompile to see details.

-put precompile's interface code load precompile to an address call functions
+3. Load precompile to the respective address, refer to specific precompile to see their addresses.
+4. Call precompile functions

 ##### Interact with Contract Deployer Allow List

-Open [remix](remix.ethereum.org) and make sure that your metamask is using your subnet and remix's environment is using `Injected Web3`.

-Create a `IAllowList.sol` file and put the following code inside:
+Recommended file name: `IAllowList.sol`
+Precompile Interface:

 ```
 // (c) 2022-2023, Ava Labs, Inc. All rights reserved.